beyondsociety/ibox/README.md

-# ibox Operating System
+# Ibox Operating System
 32 / 64 bit hobby Operating System project being developed by me for academic purposes.

+# Features

 # Build Instructions
-Need git, make, nasm, clang/llvm, gcc cross-compiler to build
+You Need git, make, nasm, clang/llvm and a gcc cross-compiler to build ibox.
+You may also have to add permissions to the folder to get it to work on some linux systems depending on whether or not you added to path or not

-1. First, either clone the repository with git clone or download / fork from repo
+1. First, you need to either clone the repository with git clone or download / fork from the repo
-2. Cd into directory where you stored repo
+2. Then you need to Cd into the directory where you stored the repo
 3. In the main directory, type make to auto build
-4. Once its done building, type 'make bochs' or 'make qemu' to run iso
+4. Once its done building, type 'make bochs' or 'make qemu' to run the iso
-5. Type 'make clean to clean build and start over
+5. Type 'make clean' to clean the build and start over

-# Todo

-1. Update Documentation / important project files
-2. <del>Fix Todo's in code dated 3/16/15</del>
-3. <del>Fix and close open code Issues</del>
-4. Create tests and check all code for first release
-5. Merge code with myos project and update with working code
-6. Add new features, test and fix bugs, release